How Latitude 41 used the simplicity of Crew Control to grow beyond $1M

-After years of working part-time at Latitude 41 Lawn and Landscapes of Iowa and a stint in finance at Wells Fargo, Austin joined Latitude 41 full-time in 2018.
+After years of working part-time at Latitude 41 Lawn and Landscapes of Iowa and a stint in finance at Wells Fargo, Hurst joined Latitude 41 full-time in 2018.

-As the vice president and director of business operations at Latitude 41, he’s putting his degree in business management to work and making decisions that will grow the company.
+As the vice president and director of business operations at Latitude 41, he’s putting his degree in business management to work and making decisions to grow the company.
 “I wanted more personal satisfaction in my career,” he explains.
-“Even if I was just a bigger part of something small, I wanted to have the reward of seeing something grow.
-Now I’m getting to do something I'm passionate about that I really enjoy, with people that I enjoy doing it with.”
+“Even if I was just a bigger part of something small, I wanted the reward of seeing something grow.
+Now I’m getting to do something I'm passionate about, with people I enjoy doing it with.”

-In 2018, the business consisted of Jake completing landscaping jobs and Austin running the business operations.
+In 2018, the business consisted of Snook completing landscaping jobs and Hurst running the business operations.
 The pair recruited another former classmate from a local landscape company to run the mowing operation, and the company has steadily increased its full-time roster to 11 employees through employee recommendations and acquaintances.
 With seasonal employees, Latitude 41 employs 24 people during the peak of the busy season.

-“We've got good people, and we've made an emphasis on just wanting to bring in the right people to build this thing the right way.
-We want to continue to grow, and we know that we're capable of it,” says Austin.
+“We've got good people, and we've emphasized just wanting to bring in the right people to build this thing the right way.
+We want to continue growing, and we know we're capable of it,” says Hurst.

 A simple and feasible solution

 “The software we were looking at was [designed] for much bigger companies than we were.
-They just didn't make sense for us, whether it was price or how difficult it was to use,” Austin says.
+They didn't make sense for us, whether it was price or difficult to use,” Hurst says.

-By chance, Austin came across Crew Control at the Lawn & Landscape Technology Conference in 2019.
-David Vroblesky, Crew Control’s senior product manager, was busy demonstrating the solution for another landscape company at the time, so David’s father stepped in to show Austin some basic features.
+By chance, Hurst came across Crew Control at the Lawn & Landscape Technology Conference in 2019.
+David Vroblesky, Crew Control’s senior product manager, was busy demonstrating the solution for another landscape company at the time, so ’s father stepped in to show Austin some basic features.

-“I say that David’s dad must be some sort of sales genius, because I could tell that he wasn’t totally familiar with the product, but he was able to work it and use it,” Austin laughs.
+“I say that David’s dad must be some sort of sales genius, because I could tell that he wasn’t totally familiar with the product, but he was able to work it and use it,” Hurst laughs.
 “It just showed me how simple (Crew Control) was, and I was immediately interested.
 And it doesn’t cost us $500 a month.
-It's something that's very simple that’s feasible for our business."
+It's very simple and feasible for our business."

 “I view it as a complete success by everybody on the team because you got to have guys that can sell and keep that customer relationship,” he says.
 “And then you've also got to have great guys that do the work and do a good job and allow you to capitalize on that.
 So I'm proud of that, just because it was a combined team effort.
 And not only that, but we well surpassed it.”

-The team has improved a variety of areas in their business with the visibility and structure that Crew Control has helped them create.
+The team has improved various areas in their business with the visibility and structure that Crew Control has helped them create.
 Here are a few:

 Scheduling and labor management

-Managing work schedules at Latitude 41 used to consist of writing on paper calendars, then shifting to using Google calendars and apps.
-Both options proved to be inconsistent and ineffective, especially when the company would realize months later that they forgot to bill a service.
+Managing work schedules at Latitude 41 consisted of writing on paper calendars and then shifting to using Google calendars and apps.
+Both options proved inconsistent and ineffective, especially when the company realized months later that they had forgotten to bill for a service.

-Crew Control has centralized the schedule so now the entire company can see all jobs instantly and no longer has to guess if they have the capacity to take on jobs.
-“What I really love about Crew Control is just being able to schedule that work so you can actually tell how far booked out you are and know how much you can really take on,” he explains.
+Crew Control has centralized the schedule so now the entire company can see all jobs instantly and no longer has to guess if they can take on jobs.
+“What I love about Crew Control is just being able to schedule that work so you can tell how far booked out you are and know how much you can take on,” he explains.

 The simplicity of Crew Control has created plenty of personal growth, responsibility, and accountability among the growing team, he says, with crew members running their own departments using the solution.
 Crew leaders report for work and review the scheduled and unscheduled jobs in the administrator portal of Crew Control in the company laptop in the shop.